 Sail: US 73, ex, K 49, ex.
 KC 34

 Builder: Bjarne Aas

-Update 2010: Saga has been undergoing some restorative work over the past 2 years.
-The photos below show her new cockpit layout, new deck beams, new cockpit sole and new transom.
-All photos taken in early summer, 2010.
+Saga undergoes some restorative work below.
+The photos show her new cockpit layout, new deck beams, new cockpit sole and new transom.